The Skinny On Fat

-The bottom line is that every healthy diet should include fat -- the key is moderation, and knowing which fats to stay away from and which to eat.
+The bottom line is that every healthy diet should include fat -- the key is moderation, and knowing which fats to stay away from and which ones to eat.

 These fats can harm you and increase your risk of disease, so avoid them: